DevDevil/groupoffice-server/docs/ideas.md

 # Contacts

-Contact info more visual in email.
+- Contact info more visual in email.
 What contracts does the sender have?
+- Putting in relations?
+Like manager / worker, Father / Son etc. Generate organizational chart of it?

+# Projects

 # Time tracking